Chapter 14 : A Day in the Life

 As I walked down the lonely corridor with my nose pressed into my current book, History of Hogwarts Headmasters, my foot caught on something and I toppled over, spilling the contents of my bag, my book flying.

 "Oughf," I landed much softer than I expected and found myself sprawled on top of Jane Montague, my face inches from hers.
-"Oh, sorry," I hastily jumped up and began gathering my things, "I didn't see you."
+"Oh, sorry," I hastily jumped off of her and began gathering my things littering the ground, "I didn't see you."

 "That's okay," she whispered, blushing furiously, "usually I'm the one falling over other people."